I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 As with almost all microgreens, they can be added to a salad or garnish.

-The lower part of the stem can become fibrous with age, so they may need to be chopped before adding them to a salad.
+The lower part of the stem can become fibrous with age, so it may need to be chopped before adding them to a salad.

 The leaves are tender and can be placed on or added to mashed potatoes.
 We also chop up the leaves and float them on soup.
 Especially tomato soup!